lucaong/similaria/README.md

 */
 similaria.addToPreferenceSet( preferenceSets.head, Set( 34, 52 ) )

+/*
+*  Similaria also provides methods to forget a preference set or part of it.
+*  Note how similaria does not know directly about users, but only about
+*  preference sets.
+*/

 /* ---- Getting Recommendations: ----
 *
 *  You can give an item ID to similaria, and ask for a number of recommended
 *  items.
 These are the items that tend to co-occur in the same preference sets
 *  as the given item.
-We call them the most similar items, or "neighbors".
-The
+We call these items the "neighbors" of the reference
+*  item.
+The recommended items are instances of the `Neighbor` case class, and
-*  recommended items are ordered by a similarity measure (Jaccard distance)
+*  ordered by a similarity measure (Jaccard distance) that goes from 0 (no
-*  that goes from 0 (no similarity) to 1 (perfect similarity).
+*  similarity) to 1 (perfect similarity).
 *
 *  For example, if we want to get 10 recommendations for item with ID 5:
 */
 val neighbors = similaria.findNeighborsOf( 5, limit = 10 )

-println "If you liked item 5 you might also like:" neighbors.foreach { n => println s" - Item ${n.item} (similarity: ${n.similarity}, co-occurrencies: ${n.coOccurrencies})"
+println("If you liked item 5 you might also like:") neighbors.foreach { n =>
+  println s"Item ${n.item} (similarity: ${n.similarity}, co-occurrencies: ${n.coOccurrencies})"
 }
 ```